5.12 FUV Detector Lifetime Positions

 123456

-Supported Grating/cenwave -G130M/1055/1096G140LG130M/1222G130MG160M
+Supported Grating/cenwave ----G130M/1300/1309/1318/1327-G130M/1055/1096/1222/1291G160MG140L

-Available-but-Unsupported Grating/cenwave--G130MG160M--
+Available-but-Unsupported Grating/cenwave--G130M/1309/1318/1327------

-Starting with the commissioning of LP3, and continuing at LPs 4-6, a new spectral extraction algorithm was implemented.
+Starting with the commissioning of LP3, a new spectral extraction algorithm was implemented.
 This TWOZONE algorithm uses the shape of a point source profile to define the region over which counts are included in the extracted spectrum and to decide when bad pixels in the profile wings compromise the accuracy of the spectral extraction.
 Sources that have substantial spatial extent may have significant overlap with the gain-sagged regions and may require specialized extractions that are currently not performed with CalCOS.
 For these reasons, observations of extended sources will not be optimally calibrated.
 Users should set the optional APT parameter EXTENDED=YES to flag such sources (see Section 5.9), even if the CalCOS pipeline calibration will not treat extended sources differently from point sources.

-5.12.1 COS 2025 Policy
+5.12.1 COS2035 Policy

 The primary restriction is that spectroscopy with the FUVB detector segment is no longer permitted at cenwaves 1300, 1309, 1318, or 1327.
 At cenwave 1291, FUVB spectroscopy is allowed only at FP-POS 3 and 4.
 Furthermore, FUV target acquisition with segment B is no longer permitted at cenwaves 1300, 1309, 1318, or 1327.
-Tables 1 and 2 at the COS 2025 website as well as Tables 5.12.2 and 5.12.3 below illustrate these restrictions.
+Tables 11.1 and 11.2 of the HST Phase II Proposal Instructions as well as Tables 5.12.3 and 5.12.4 below illustrate these restrictions.

 LP